Spectrometers, Silicon Spheres and Statecraft Modernize Chemistry’s Mammoth Measurement Unit

 But here’s what’s important to know.
 Previous to 1889, a kilogram was the mass of a cubic decimeter of water.
-But that year, the CGPM sanctioned the new international prototype—the IPK—at their first meeting.
-The IPK is an actual object that sits like a crown jewel, locked securely away in a little vault.
-Only certain people can handle it, and they must use special instruments and take extreme care as they do so.
+But that year, the CGPM sanctioned the new international prototype—the IPK—at its first meeting.
+The IPK was an actual object that sat like a crown jewel, locked securely away in a little vault.
+Only certain people could handle it, and they had to use special instruments and take extreme care as they did so.

 This notion itself sounds like a plot from an international thriller in which the villain could plunge the world into chaos by knocking a small bit off the IPK.
-The world’s measurement vulnerabilities appear to be quite out of step with modern times and global trade and commerce.
-The little artifact in the vault seems like a throwback to an era of emperors.
+The world’s measurement vulnerabilities appeared to be quite out of step with modern times and global trade and commerce.
+The little artifact in the vault seemed like a throwback to an era of emperors.

 The CIPM oversees the BIPM, which has the task of ensuring worldwide harmonization of physical measurements.

 The CIPM recommends any needed modifications to the CGPM for formal adoption.
 The CIPM may also, on its own authority, pass clarifying resolutions and recommendations regarding the SI (these resolutions and recommendations usually deal with matters of interpretation and usage).